weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 felled wantonly to the ground.
 For the sake of a few narrow pedants!

 "Peter, Peter, we've got to make our own lives.
 We can't let these people ruin us."
-She felt her knees trembling under <span id="calibre_link-214" page-number="158" page-name="Page:There Is Confusion.djvu/164" page-index="164" page-quality="3" title="Page:There_Is_Confusion.djvu/164"></span>her.
+She felt her knees trembling under her.
 "We're both tired and beside ourselves.
 Come and see me to-morrow, will you?"